andreidimaano/DiscordPokedexPokemonBattleBot/README.md

 3. Now, send a message in discord and log the message in terminal ```console.log(message)```
 4. use the documentation to figure out how to reply :D [documentation](https://discord.js.org/#/docs/main/stable/class/Message?scrollTo=reply)

+We're going to create slash commands.
+We also want to create an efficient process for executing commands.
+This is know as the command design pattern.
+Read more [here](https://refactoring.guru/design-patterns/command) Our goals are:
+1. Register Commands with discord
+2. Create a slash command
+3. Add commands to our bot object
+4. Listen for Interactions in discord channels (slash commands are considered an interaction)

 We're going to register our commands on discord

 - [Slash Command Guide](https://discordjs.guide/interactions/registering-slash-commands.html#guild-commands)